-Bigger risk of acquiring these pests is old or second hand furniture.
+- A bigger risk of acquiring these pests is old or second-hand furniture.
 There is a possibility that furniture has been previously used in an infested household or stored in a place with other potentially infested furniture.
 To lower these chances, inspect closely any furniture that goes in your property.

 Types of Woodworm and How to Spot Them

 Common Furniture Beetle (Anobium punctatum)